CaptainFlint86/DiscworldMud/README.md

 Plugins for mushclient cobbled together by Proeliator

 # Horse Tracker
-**V2.0**
-**Now keeps track of how many doors you've ridden into!**
+**V2.1**
+**Now with better Triggers (avoiding pesky mis triggers from talker channels), all commands can be entered with or without spaces and a new 'horse stable' command to quickly check if your horse is in a stable (or not)**

 Keep track of your success rates when using your horse

-just type 'horsestats' to see an up to date report
+just type 'Horse Stats' to see an up to date report
-If you want to reset the report, just type HorseStatsReset
+If you want to reset the report, just type Horse Stats Reset
-To reset just the handler stats: HorseHandlerReset
+To reset just the handler stats: Horse Handler Reset
-To reset just the charge stats: HorseChargeReset
+To reset just the charge stats: Horse Charge Reset
+To see if your horse is stabled: Horse Stable
+To see a list of these commands: Horse Help

-Example of how it looks when 'HorseStats' is entered:
+Example of how it looks when 'Horse Stats' is entered:

 <img width="436" alt="Screenshot 2022-12-21 at 11 54 48" src="https://user-images.githubusercontent.com/119447171/208899464-71ee52d3-dca1-4f2a-84ae-d7bdcd2722d7.png">